Toronto-Dominion Bank (NYSE:TD) Posts Quarterly Earnings Results, Beats Expectations By $0.45 EPS

-Toronto-Dominion Bank (NYSE:TD – Get Rating) (TSE:TD) released its quarterly earnings data on Thursday.
-The bank reported $2.02 EPS for the quarter, beating the consensus estimate of $1.57 by $0.45, Briefing.com reports.
-The business had revenue of $11.26 billion for the quarter, compared to the consensus estimate of $10.18 billion.
-Toronto-Dominion Bank had a net margin of 30.57% and a return on equity of 16.18%.
-The business’s revenue for the quarter was up 10.1% on a year-over-year basis.
-During the same period in the prior year, the firm earned $1.62 EPS.
+Toronto-Dominion Bank (NYSE:TD – Get Rating) (TSE:TD) announced its quarterly earnings data on Thursday.
+The bank reported $2.02 earnings per share for the quarter, topping the consensus estimate of $1.57 by $0.45, Briefing.com reports.
+Toronto-Dominion Bank had a return on equity of 16.18% and a net margin of 30.57%.
+The company had revenue of $11.26 billion during the quarter, compared to analyst estimates of $10.18 billion.
+During the same quarter last year, the firm posted $1.62 EPS.
+The firm’s revenue for the quarter was up 10.1% on a year-over-year basis.

-The business also recently disclosed a quarterly dividend, which will be paid on Sunday, July 31st.
-Shareholders of record on Friday, July 8th will be given a dividend of $0.692 per share.
-This represents a $2.77 dividend on an annualized basis and a yield of 3.66%.
+The firm also recently declared a quarterly dividend, which will be paid on Sunday, July 31st.
+Stockholders of record on Friday, July 8th will be given a dividend of $0.692 per share.
 The ex-dividend date is Thursday, July 7th.
-Toronto-Dominion Bank’s dividend payout ratio is presently 44.81%.
+This represents a $2.77 dividend on an annualized basis and a dividend yield of 3.66%.
+Toronto-Dominion Bank’s dividend payout ratio (DPR) is presently 44.81%.

-Several research firms have recently commented on TD.
-CIBC downgraded shares of Toronto-Dominion Bank from an “outperform” rating to a “neutral” rating in a report on Monday, April 11th.
-StockNews.com started coverage on shares of Toronto-Dominion Bank in a report on Thursday, March 31st.
-They set a “hold” rating on the stock.
-Scotiabank lowered their price target on shares of Toronto-Dominion Bank from C$105.00 to C$102.00 in a report on Friday, May 20th.
-Desjardins increased their price target on shares of Toronto-Dominion Bank from C$110.00 to C$113.00 in a report on Monday, March 7th.
-Finally, Zacks Investment Research raised shares of Toronto-Dominion Bank from a “hold” rating to a “buy” rating and set a $79.00 price target on the stock in a report on Friday, April 29th.
-One equities research analyst has rated the stock with a sell rating, nine have assigned a hold rating and four have given a buy rating to the company.
-According to data from MarketBeat, the company currently has a consensus rating of “Hold” and an average target price of $99.19.
+Several equities research analysts recently weighed in on TD shares.
+CIBC lowered Toronto-Dominion Bank from an “outperform” rating to a “neutral” rating in a report on Monday, April 11th.
+National Bank Financial lifted their price objective on Toronto-Dominion Bank from C$100.00 to C$102.00 in a report on Friday.
+Stifel Nicolaus lifted their price objective on Toronto-Dominion Bank from C$95.00 to C$97.00 in a report on Friday.
+Scotiabank decreased their price objective on Toronto-Dominion Bank from C$105.00 to C$102.00 in a report on Friday, May 20th.
+Finally, Credit Suisse Group raised their target price on Toronto-Dominion Bank from C$102.00 to C$103.00 in a research note on Friday.
+One analyst has rated the stock with a sell rating, nine have assigned a hold rating and four have assigned a buy rating to the company’s stock.
+Based on data from MarketBeat.com, the company currently has an average rating of “Hold” and an average price target of $99.19.

 The Toronto-Dominion Bank, together with its subsidiaries, provides various financial products and services in Canada, the United States, and internationally.
 It operates through three segments: Canadian Retail, U.S. Retail, and Wholesale Banking.
 The company offers personal deposits, such as chequing, savings, and investment products; financing, investment, cash management, international trade, and day-to-day banking services to businesses; and financing options to customers at point of sale for automotive and recreational vehicle purchases.